-In school year 2016-17, there were 1,650 students enrolled in the state of Florida's only charter technical career center, Lake Technical College (LTC).
+In school year 2017-18, there were 1,689 students enrolled in the state of Florida's only charter technical career center, Lake Technical College (LTC).
 This represents two percent of the total career center (charter and public non-charter technical career center) headcount.
-In summary, one hundred percent of the charter technical center adult general education programs and 41 percent (9 of 22) of career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
+In summary, the charter technical center's adult basic education programs performed better than the non-charter comparison group and 50 percent (11 of 22) of career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
 LTC had a slightly higher percentage of female students than the average public non-charter technical career centers had a higher percentage of minority students as compared to the charter technical career center, but location and program offerings appear to explain these differences.
-Regarding socioeconomic status, LTC had a higher percentage of students with demonstrated financial need (Pell Grants) as compared to the public non-charter technical career centers) as compared to the public non-charter technical career centers is compared to the public financial need (Pell Grants) as compared to the public non-charter technical career centers) as compared to the public non-charter technical career centers.
+Regarding socioeconomic status, LTC had a higher percentage of students with demonstrated financial need (Pell Grants) as compared to the public non-charter technical career centers.